kittywizard/kittywizard/README.md

 ### 🔭 I’m currently working on ...

-An app to aid in cat adoption ala Tinder - [cat-finder](https://github.com/kittywizard/cat-finder)
+An app to aid in cat adoption - [cat-finder](https://github.com/kittywizard/cat-finder)

 <!--